 - Meeting interesting people

 Our volunteers come from diverse backgrounds and are aged between 17 and 100.
 They include students, retirees, full-time and part-time workers, parents and job seekers.
-For over 100 years the volunteer program has encouraged a wide range of people to participate in Museum Victoria activities.
+For over 100 years the volunteer program has encouraged a wide range of people to participate in Museums Victoria activities.
 Everyone has something to offer.

 How to become a volunteer?

-There are four steps to becoming a Museum Victoria volunteer:
+There are four steps to becoming a Museums Victoria volunteer:

 2 Information session

 After expressing interest, a limited number of potential volunteers will be invited to an information session.
-This is an overview of the volunteer program and its place within Museum Victoria.
+This is an overview of the volunteer program and its place within Museums Victoria.
 Application forms are distributed and completed at this session.
 The session also includes an informal interview with a member of the volunteer program staff.
 Successful applicants will be informed within a week.

 This session is the next stage for successful applicants.
-This session concentrates on preparing for work within the volunteer program and within a Museum Victoria venue.
+This session concentrates on preparing for work within the volunteer program and within a Museums Victoria venue.
 Topics covered include occupational health & safety and what to do on your first day.
 Induction manuals are also distributed and discussed.

 The training process consists of a series of compulsory training sessions spread over 3-4 weeks.
-These help to prepare new volunteers for the wide range of volunteer roles Museum Victoria has to offer.
+These help to prepare new volunteers for the wide range of volunteer roles Museums Victoria has to offer.
 After joining the program we require that all volunteers contribute at least 6 hours in the corresponding school holiday period.
-We’ve found that this is a great way of getting to know Museum Victoria before making a decision to volunteer on an ongoing basis.
+We’ve found that this is a great way of getting to know Museums Victoria before making a decision to volunteer on an ongoing basis.